junxit/us-congress-bills-119/bill.md

   - **(D)** by inserting after paragraph (6), as so redesignated, the following new paragraph:
     > - **(7)** *Multi-factor authentication* The term “multi factor authentication” means an authentication system that requires more than one distinct type of authentication factor for successful authentication of a user, including by using a multi-factor authenticator or by combining single-factor authenticators that provide different types of factors.

-- **(2)** in subsection (b)(1), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned, or”;
+- **(2)** in subsection (b)(1), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”;
-- **(3)** in subsection (d)(4), by striking “to the information systems owned” and inserting “to the information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned, or”;
+- **(3)** in subsection (d)(4), by striking “to the information systems owned” and inserting “to the information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”;
 - **(4)** in subsection (e)—
   - **(A)** in paragraph (2)—
-    - **(i)** in subparagraph (A)(i), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned, or”;
+    - **(i)** in subparagraph (A)(i), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”;
     - **(ii)** in subparagraph (B)—
       - **(I)** by amending clauses (i) through (v) to read as follows:
         > - **(i)** manage, monitor, and track applications, user accounts, and information systems and operational technology systems, including either or both of such systems using artificial intelligence, that are maintained, owned, or operated by, or on behalf of, the eligible entity, or, if the eligible entity is a State, local governments within the jurisdiction of the eligible entity, and the information technology deployed on such information systems or operational technology systems (as the case may be), including legacy information systems, operational technology systems, and information technology that are no longer supported by the manufacturer of the systems or technology at issue;